 First time students are encouraged to enroll in the fall semester.
 Many multi-semester curriculum offerings begin only in August.
 Students may, however, enroll at the beginning of any of the academic semesters.
-The registrar's office will advise prospective students of specific dates.
+Registration dates are listed on the academic calendar.